My Artistic vision

 Instead of just capturing one of the two I combine them because I enjoy both.
 Documentary work is highly rewarding for both myself and future generations in that it can give a view into how something looked at a specific moment in time.
 The different projects I work on in this area I do for a variety of reasons ranging from conservation to guidance.

-My art I would definitely call the most rewarding part of my craft.
+My art is definitely the most rewarding part of my craft.
 But it is very dependent on a certain light which cannot be taken for granted and sometimes it can take weeks between each moment.
 Especially when said light needs to appear in a specific location and from a specific direction.
 A location might only be usable for a few weeks or days each year.
 Effectively making this part of my photography very time ineffective.